Guide to choosing the right university

 1.Ranking and reputation

 Explore the QS World University Rankings and The Times Higher Education World University Rankings.
-Queen’s is among the top 200 in the world.

 The UK as a whole is well-known for its quality education system (that’s why so many international students choose to study here).
 The Russell Group is an elite group of research-intensive universities who are committed in maintaining the best research as well as providing the outstanding learning experience.
 Queen’s is part of that group and as such is devoted to providing the best teaching, resources and support.